 ecological emergency.

-An initiative of the Broadcasting Authority of Ireland, this Roadmap document sets out a vision for a sustainable broadcasting sector in Ireland and offers a concrete plan for how to get there.
+Setting out the vision for a sustainable broadcasting sector in Ireland and a plan of how to get there.